entelecheia/lecture/book/lectures/softeng/spm/index.md

 - **Changing Requirements**: It is less effective for business systems where requirements are unlikely to remain stable.

 - **Large Systems Engineering Projects**: The Waterfall Model is more commonly applied in large projects spread across several sites where its **plan-driven nature** aids in coordination.

-## Incremental Model

-The **Incremental model** is a method of software development where the product is designed, implemented, and tested incrementally—a little more is added each time, until the product is finished.
-It combines elements of the **waterfall model** with the **iterative philosophy of prototyping**.

-Key features include:

-- **Gradual Implementation**: The software is developed in multiple standalone increments.
-- **Manageable Iterations**: Each increment is fully coded and tested, offering a functional release.
-- **Flexibility**: New increments can adapt to changes without a complete redesign.
-- **Customer Satisfaction**: Early increments provide immediate functionality to the customer.

-The incremental model is beneficial when quick market entry with a subset of features is desirable.

-### Incremental Development Benefits

-The **Incremental Development** model offers several significant benefits:

-- **Reduced Cost of Changes**: Adapting to changing customer requirements is less costly compared to the **waterfall model**.
-- **Less Rework**: There is a reduced need for redoing analysis and documentation, saving time and resources.
-- **Continuous Customer Feedback**: It facilitates regular customer input, allowing for adjustments based on user responses to functional demonstrations.
-- **Faster Delivery**: Enables more rapid delivery and deployment, providing customers with useful software earlier.
-- **Value Gain**: Customers can begin to use and benefit from the software sooner, incrementally receiving value as new features are released.

-### Incremental Development Problems

-Incremental Development, while beneficial, also presents certain challenges:

-- **Process Visibility**: Managers may find it difficult to measure progress due to the lack of regular, substantial deliverables.
-- **Documentation Overhead**: Rapid development can render it cost-ineffective to produce detailed documentation for every increment.
-- **Structural Degradation**: As new increments are added, the system's structure may degrade.
-- **Refactoring Necessity**: Without investing in refactoring, the software's architecture may become convoluted, making further changes difficult and expensive.

 ## V-model